 People’s interests have dramatically shifted over the past year.
 Influencers who were previously best known for travel may be focusing on home interiors, or influencers who were always showing us the best new spots in town to eat out, might be creating more ‘cook-at-home’ content.
 The influencers shifting in to new genres, and with new people growing their followings, it is a great time for brands to re-think who they’re working with and why.
 For example, a sportswear brand that usually works with high-profile athletes may find that someone who’s championing at-home-workouts may be a way to reach new, engaged audiences.

 Despite the challenges that have been presented in the past year to marketers and brands, there have also been a number of opportunities, and being able to re-think your influencer marketing approach is one of them.
-If you’d like to speak to us about influencer engagement, get in touch with us here.
+If you’d like to speak to us about influencer engagement and integrated PR campaigns, get in touch with us here.